-In the case of Pioneer Natural Resources, the consensus sales estimate of $6.05 billion for the current quarter points to a year-over-year change of +40.1%.
-The $25.63 billion and $23.71 billion estimates for the current and next fiscal years indicate changes of +75% and -7.5%, respectively.
+For Pioneer Natural Resources, the consensus sales estimate for the current quarter of $5.06 billion indicates a year-over-year change of -26.9%.
+For the current and next fiscal years, $20.78 billion and $21.31 billion estimates indicate -14.4% and +2.5% changes, respectively.

 Last Reported Results and Surprise History

 The company beat consensus EPS estimates in each of the trailing four quarters.
-The company topped consensus revenue estimates just once over this period.
+The company could not beat consensus revenue estimates in any of the last four quarters.

 No investment decision can be efficient without considering a stock's valuation.
 Whether a stock's current price rightly reflects the intrinsic value of the underlying business and the company's growth prospects is an essential determinant of its future price performance.